nodejs/node/doc/api/n-api.md

 Node.js itself.
 This API will be Application Binary Interface (ABI) stable across versions of Node.js.
-It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.
+It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one major version to run on later major versions of Node.js without recompilation.
+The [ABI Stability][] guide provides a more in-depth explanation.

 Addons are built/packaged with the same approach/tools outlined in the section titled [C++ Addons](addons.html).